PoinP/PySimpleImageEditor/README.md

 3. Create a virtual environment using `py -m venv .venv` and activate it (Optional)
 4. Install the dependencies using `pip install -r requirements.txt`
 5. Run the application using `py main.py`

+> You can also run the test by running `py -m unittest` in the /test directory

 ## Examples